We are ready for Winter 2021

 Applicants who lack the required academic admission requirements can apply to the Academic Upgrading program to upgrade their academic skills.

-Upon successful completion of all program requirements, students are awarded a General Studies, Indigenous Career Pathways certificate.
+Upon successful completion of all program requirements, students are awarded a General Arts and Science, Indigenous Career Pathways certificate.

 |Academic Year||Tuition||Fees||Books & Supplies|